 Reusable – All the pads are reusable, but it usually boils down to how hygienic they are to use.
 Plastic pads tend to last longer as the cloth type are ruined once they get wet.

 Price – Expect to pay anything between $7 -$30 for a set of thermal breast therapy pads.

 Advantages of Thermal Therapy Pads

 Eases Engorgement – Cold pad therapy will help to soothe swelling caused by engorgement between feeds.

 Reduced pump time – Improved let down aided by heated pads, helps you to empty the breasts quicker.
-We recommend combining with hand massage whilst feeding or pumping to combat engorgement and blocked ducts.
+We recommend combining with hand massage while feeding or pumping to combat engorgement and blocked ducts.

 Designed for breasts – Thermal breast pads are sized and shaped to fit comfortably into your bra.
 Some thermal pads are designed to cup the breast and allow room for a breast pump shield.

-Raynaud’s Relief – Breastfeeding nipples are often affected by Raynaud’s phenomenon due to poor blood supply.
+Raynaud’s Relief – Breastfeeding nipples are often affected by Raynaud’s phenomenon due to a poor blood supply.
 Using heat can help to soothe the painful sensation.